Is Avoiding Probate Automatically the Better Choice?

 Steps to the Probate Process

-The first step in the probate process is Qualification, which just means making sure that the will is valid, as well as identifying the will’s personal representative (also sometimes called an Executor).
-It’s normally simple, meeting with the Clerk of the Court to hand over the will, fill out the necessary forms, and receive a Certificate of Qualification.
-After qualification, the personal representative has the authority to begin collecting and distributing the deceased’s assets.
+The first step in the probate process is Qualification, which just means making sure that the will is valid, as well as identifying the will’s Personal Representative (also sometimes called an Executor).
+It’s normally a simple meeting with the Clerk of the Court to hand over the will, fill out the necessary forms, and receive a Certificate of Qualification.
+After qualification, the Personal Representative has the authority to begin collecting and distributing the deceased’s assets.

 2. Giving Notice to Heirs:

 Once the Personal Representative is qualified, he or she is required by law to notify all of the heirs of the person who died.
 This must be done within 30 days after the Personal Representative is qualified.

 3. Collection of Estate and Filing of an Inventory: